Singapore supermarket tycoon's mother abducted in rare kidnap case

-Lim Hock Chee, founder and chief executive of Sheng Siong Group Ltd SEHN.SI, said his mother, 79, was lured into a car on Wednesday morning by a man who said he had seen her son injured in a bad fall.
+Lim Hock Chee, founder and chief executive of Sheng Siong Group Ltd, said his mother, 79, was lured into a car on Wednesday morning by a man who said he had seen her son injured in a bad fall.

 "This was a very scary experience, every minute was in fear," Lim said in a video posted on the website of the Straits Times daily.